Arkadiy Shestakov (politician): Sevastopol City Council

-However, Shestakov was not going to refuse responsibility, reiterated, “I am not a supporter of blaming everything on the past leadership.
-This is the easiest way.
-My predecessors did a lot of useful things for the city.
-And it is not their fault that the general economic structure in the country negated many practical efforts.
+During his post, Shestakov pursued greater independence for the executive committee from the legislative council, especially when dealing with the city's economy.
+He lamented the lack of executive power from the committee in the face of economic turmoil, but also made sure to not place blame on his predecessors, saying that "my predecessors did a lot of useful things for the city, and it is not their fault that the general economic structure in the country negated many practical efforts.
 We, the current executive committee, are responsible for all troubles and disorders.
-The demand is from us, not from the past.”
-In the same interview, he identified the priorities of the city executive committee: "Now the main thing is to develop active commercial activity, solve many problems associated with foreign investment, with the organization of business tourism that is beneficial for the city and provides foreign currency."
+The demand is from us, not from the past."
+Shestakov sought to promote economic growth in the city by developing commercial activity, solving obstacles related to foreign direct investment, and organizing business tourism that benefits the city and provides foreign currency.